Ukraine leader alleges Russia-backed coup planned next week

 The Associated Press

-KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy on Friday alleged that his country’s intelligence service has uncovered plans for a Russia-backed coup d’etat in Ukraine next week, something which the Russian government denied.
+KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy on Friday alleged that his country’s intelligence service uncovered plans for a Russia-backed coup d’etat against him set for next week that involves one of Ukraine’s richest oligarchs.

 He did not give many details to back up his allegation, but pointed to a suspected role of Ukraine’s richest oligarch, Rinat Akhmetov.